 Dating back to 1011 and overlooking the lake The medieval Lake Bled Castle is the oldest castle in Slovenia.
 By visiting the castle, you can take in the spectacular views over the lake, go wine tasting in cellars, tour the museum and have dinner in the Bled Castle Restaurant.

-If you ever had a chance to visit at least one proper European castle than by exploring Bled Castle the lack of historical content won’t go unnoticed.
+If you ever had a chance to visit at least one proper European castle then by exploring Bled Castle the lack of historical content won’t go unnoticed.
 The views of the lake and surrounding landscape are hard to bet, yet there isn’t much to see and do aside from purchasing some souvenirs and wine.

-The walk up to the castle from the lake is very steep, and it can get very busy at certain times when tour buses arrive, but on a positive side, you’ll get to see one of the earliest printing presses.
+The walk up to the castle from the lake is very steep, and it can get very busy at certain times when tour buses arrive, but on the positive side, you’ll get to see one of the earliest printing presses.